 People interact with the world around them every day, making decisions and judgments at a moment’s notice.
-Some decisions, circumstances, and affiliations can lead to criminal suspicion, however, and you might find yourself under investigation or facing criminal charges.
+Some decisions, circumstances, affiliations, and bad luck can lead to criminal suspicion, however, and you might find yourself under investigation or facing criminal charges.

 When you are charged with a crime, it can be terrifying to find out that you may be facing extensive prison time, costly fines, and other harsh penalties that can affect your freedom and finances.
 Most people are unaware of the legal complexities involved in a criminal case and it can be frustrating not knowing how the process works.